About our Teachers

 Kari is a versatile and highly experienced voice and piano teacher with extensive experience teaching students of all ages, including neurodivergent and learning-disabled students.
 She cares about her students as human beings as much as she cares about their artistry and treats everyone with warmth, empathy, and respect.

 Kari’s students say she has a rare balance of fun and relatability along with conservatory-level standards of technique and mastery for both voice and piano.
 She loves to customize her teaching style for an individual student’s needs.

-Our Founder, Holly, has been teaching piano for 18 years.
+Our Founder, Holly, has been teaching piano for over 20 years.
 Her students have gone on to major in music, join performing groups and simply enjoy playing for themselves.
 She is the Owner of the Champaign School of Music which has had the privilege of helping thousands of students learn to play piano, guitar, voice, drums, woodwinds, brass and participate in early childhood music classes since its inception in 2003.